Nancy D. Freudenthal

-Nancy Dell Freudenthal (née Roan, February 5, 1954) is a Senior United States district judge of the United States District Court for the District of Wyoming.
+Nancy Dell Freudenthal (née Roan, born 1954) is a senior United States district judge of the United States District Court for the District of Wyoming.
 She is the first female judge to serve in the District of Wyoming.
-Freudenthal was also the First Lady of Wyoming from January 6, 2003, to January 3, 2011 as the wife of Governor Dave Freudenthal.
+Freudenthal was also the First Lady of Wyoming from January 6, 2003, to January 3, 2011, as the wife of Governor Dave Freudenthal.

 Early life and education

-Born on February 5, 1954, in Cody, Wyoming, Freudenthal earned a Bachelor of Arts degree in 1976 from the University of Wyoming and a Juris Doctor in 1980 from the University of Wyoming College of Law.
+Born in 1954, in Cody, Wyoming, Freudenthal earned a Bachelor of Arts degree in 1976 from the University of Wyoming and a Juris Doctor in 1980 from the University of Wyoming College of Law.

 Career

 From 1980 until 1989, Freudenthal worked in the office of the Wyoming governor as an attorney for intergovernmental affairs.
 From 1985 to 1986, she was an adjunct professor at the University of Wyoming College of Law.
 From 1989 to 1991, she served on the Wyoming Tax Commission, and from 1989 until 1995, she was on the board of the Wyoming Board of Equalization.
 Freudenthal has spent much of her legal career working on energy and environmental issues.
 In 1995, she took a job as an associate at the Cheyenne, Wyoming law firm of Davis & Cannon.
 In 1998, she became a partner and held that post until her nomination as a federal judge.